-No. of cartel investigations completed, including high impact cartel cases dealing with market access, access to intermediate industrial inputs and concentration in the economy.
-The achievement of the target is evidenced by minutes of the Commission meeting to refer or non-refer cartel cases to the Tribunal.
-Cartels --- -- --------- r F High success rates on prosecution of cases at the Tribunal and other courts % of cartel cases won at the Tribunal.
-Winning means, the relief sought by the Commission is upheld partially or in full or variation thereof by the Tribunal or the courts.
+% of market conduct cases won at the Tribunal.
+Definition: Winning means, the relief sought by the Commission is upheld partially or in full or variation thereof by the Tribunal or the courts.
 The percentage of cases, where a final decision of the Tribunal and or the courts has been attained, which the Commission wins within the financial year.
 This definition excludes cases which are under appeal or review at the time of reporting, i.e. a Tribunal or other court decisions in favour or against the Commission cannot be counted if it is under appeal or review at the time or reporting) or within a reasonable time after issuing of the judgment.
-Where the Commission case is partially upheld by the Tribunal or other courts this target is met.
+Where the Commission case is partially upheld by the Tribunal or • This definition excludes cases which are under appeal or review at the time of reporting, i.e. a Tribunal or other court decisions in favour or against the Commission cannot be counted if it is under appeal or review at the time or reporting) or within a reasonable time after issuing of the judgment.
+12. % of market conduct cases won at the courts.
 The indicator includes enforcement cases (excluding cartels and market inquiries) completed through settlement agreements confirmed by the Tribunal or courts.
 The indicator denotes percentage of achievement greater than, or equal to the target.
-It is the Commission's goal to successfully prosecute contraveners and to ensure that market conduct remedies and exemption decisions are upheld by the Tribunal and the courts.
+LSD Purpose/Importance: It is the Commission's goal to successfully prosecute contraveners and to ensure that market conduct remedies and exemption decisions are upheld by the Tribunal and the courts.
 Success at the courts confirms the rigour applied by the Commission and the correctness of its decisions.
-Collection of Data: Method of Calculation Cartels Collection of Data: Method of Calculation • The indicator is determined from the number of final Tribunal or

-10. % of cartel cases won at the courts. court orders issued (excluding cases under appeal or review at the time of reporting) where enforcement cases were under litigation.
+Collection of Data: Method of Calculation The indicator is determined from the number of final Tribunal or court orders issued (excluding cases under appeal or review at the time of reporting) where enforcement cases were under litigation.
 Orders of the Tribunal/courts are accessible to the general public and the Commission keeps records thereof.
 Quarterly results must denote actual wins/losses as at the end of the quarter calculated as a percentage.
 The annual result must denote actual wins/losses as at year- end for the FY, and not as a cumulative result of the quarterly performance.
 The data is captured on the divisional DCT, which indicates the date of the judgement and whether the judgement is in favour of not in favour of the Commission.
 Orders/ decisions of the Tribunal and/or the Courts are accessible to the public and the Commission keeps records thereof.
-11. % of market conduct cases won at the Tribunal.
-Definition: Winning means, the relief sought by the Commission is upheld partially or in full or variation thereof by the Tribunal or the courts.
-The percentage of cases, where a final decision of the Tribunal and or the courts has been attained, which the Commission wins within LSD
+13. % of merger decisions upheld by the Tribunal.
+Definition: The percentage of the Commission's decisions on contested Large Mergers, reconsideration applications, prior implementation cases and merger reviews which are upheld at the Tribunal and at the court 14. % of merger decisions upheld by the courts. courts.
+This definition excludes cases which are under appeal or review in the courts at the end of the reporting period. i.e., a Tribunal or CAC decision in favour or against the Commission cannot be counted if it is under appeal or review at the time of reporting or within a reasonable time after issuing of the judgment.
+This definition includes cases where the Commission recommendation/decision is subsequently amended through (a) negotiations between the Commission and parties and ultimately LSD